top of page

 Sound Designer: Harper Justus

-Music Director/Composer: Kyle Blair, DMA
+Music Director/Composer: Kyle Blair

-Vinegar Tom is two worlds colliding.
+The subject of my MFA Thesis project, Vinegar Tom is two worlds colliding.
 One world contains a story of social control and the restriction of women.
 The other is a bright, loud, fuck-you, punk band serving as a Riot Grrl Greek Chorus.

 Digitized vinyl meditation/environmental recordings make up the textural underscore of the play, with whispers and strings moving between episodic, disjointed scenes.
-These whispers were composed of text from the Malleus Maleficarum (1486), a witch-hunting guide book used for centuries to justify the torture and murder of women.
+These whispers were composed of text from the Malleus Maleficarum (1486), a witch-hunting guidebook used for centuries to justify the torture and murder of women.

 We also recorded an EP!
 With Churchill's original lyrics, composer Kyle Blair built eight songs with influences ranging from Poly Styrene, to Amy Lee, to Kate Bush- using a six-piece rock band to bring it to life.